Skip to content

 Practice doing multiple tasks in under a minute.
 Be able to fly quickly and efficiently.

-Good communication between the pilot and spotter is vital for the 2024 competition.
-There will be areas of the airspace that the pilot cannot see, so they will have to rely on the spotter’s verbal commands.
+Good communication between the pilot and spotter is vital for the competition.
+There may be areas of the airspace that the pilot cannot see, so they will have to rely on the spotter’s verbal commands.

 Practice being able to successfully navigate the drone using only commands from the spotter.